B&G Big Tasty Foods is coming back on the menu

 Also on the menu will be regular hot dogs, chili dogs, corn dogs and coming later, vegan options.

-To go along with the sandwiches, diners can choose from tradition fries, curly fries or beer-battered onion rings.
+To go along with the sandwiches, diners can choose from traditional fries, curly fries or beer-battered onion rings.

 For dessert, there’s homemade ice cream, alcoholic ice cream, plus seasonal pies.